How is sunshine good for me?

 Skin type is very important when planning your sun exposure.
 The statement that “15-30 minutes of midday sun is plenty” is just NOT TRUE for many people.
 That might be true if you are a Fitzpatrick skin type II.
 It is definitely NOT TRUE you are a Fitzpatrick skin type VI.

 You can spend time outdoors at 7pm and be guaranteed never to burn.
 Why?
 The UV strength is minimal or non-existent at that time (in most parts of the globe).
 Understand your latitude, the time of year, and the time of solar noon.
 Cloud cover, smog, altitude all affect UV strength.
 The higher the UV strength – the shorter your time in the sun.

-Dr. Alexander Wunsch presents this chart in his video Why the Sun is Necessary for Optimal Health as an illustration of how light therapists gradually acclimate the body to light (sun or lamp).
+Dr. Alexander Wunsch presented this chart in a presentation on the history of sun therapy.
+This illustration demonstrates how light therapists gradually acclimate the body to light (sun or lamp).
 Session 1 you only expose the feet to 5 minutes of light.
-Session 2, after 5 minutes of exposure only on the feet, a blanket is raised to expose the lower leg along with the feet for an additional 5 minutes.
-Etc...
+Session 2, after 5 minutes of exposure only on the feet, a blanket is raised to expose the lower leg along with the feet for an additional 5 minutes, and so on.
 This is a very gradual process.

 - Sunlight and Vitamin D: Necessary for Public Health

 - Sunlight Has Cardiovascular Benefits Independently of Vitamin D